ChoiEunchan/Graph_searching_and_Shortest_path_algorithm/README.md

 # Graph_searching_and_Shortest_path_algorithm
-### There may be errors when running in a Windows or other environment so LINUX environment is recommended <br/> (Work Environment : Ubuntu 18.04)
+### There may be errors when running in a Windows or other environment so LINUX environment is recommended. <br/> (Work Environment : Ubuntu 18.04)

 - This project implemented graph searching algorithms and finding shortest path.\
 Implemented algorithms : **BFS, DFS, Kruskal, Dijkstra, Bellman Ford, Floyd**\